Wadasco/website/_pages/community/governance.md

   nav: "community"
 ---

-The project is governed by the Technical Steering Committee (TSC).
-The TSC has authority over the technical direction of the software.
+The ODK project is governed by the Technical Steering Committee (TSC).

 ## Technical Steering Committee

-The Technical Steering Committee is responsible for high-level technical direction of the software under its authority.
+The TSC is responsible for the overall direction of the project.
 This includes:

 * Suite roadmap (feature addition/removal, tool addition/removal, incorporating community feedback, etc.).
 * Forming appropriate Working Groups (e.g., User Feedback, Documentation, Translation) to gather the necessary community feedback before making decisions.